 However, the Indian market offers a treat for Apple and its phones.
-Since their recent success of $1 billion sales in India, Tim Cook has visualized a big opportunity in the booming market.
+Since their recent success of $1 billion sales in India, Tim Cook has visualised a big opportunity in the booming market.
 Analysts have reportedly revealed that the iPhone 5s accounted for 30% of the shipments, while the iPhone 6s and iPhone 6s Plus comprised of, lower-than-expected, 50% of the shipments.
 Similarly, in 2015, the outdated iPhone 4s was reportedly selling like hot cakes, with prices dropping below Rs 13,000 ($200).

-Subsequently, a Cybermedia research indicates that the ASP (Average Selling Price) for a smartphone in India in 2013 reached ₹13,000 (Avg.
+Subsequently, a Cybermedia Research indicates that the ASP (Average Selling Price) for a smartphone in India in 2013 reached ₹13,000 (Avg.
 US$200).
 Falling mercilessly, it plunged further to ₹10,700 (Avg.
 US$160) by the end of 2015.
 Thus, the premium segment of the Indian mobile handset market (> US$600) like Samsung’s Edge Series smartphone and Apple’s iPhone 6s accounted for mere 0.6% of the market.

-Equivalently, the boom for budget phones from Xiaomi, OnePlus, and similar companies, forms another battleground for Apple is all set to launch cheaper iPhone 5se.
+Equivalently, the boom for budget phones from Xiaomi, OnePlus, and similar companies forms another battleground for Apple is all set to launch cheaper iPhone 5se.

 Condensing the article, the 4-inch iPhone 5se could garner a significant amount of shipments for price sensitive markets, as well as other markets, only if Apple decides to cut down on the initial launch price.
 And hence, we once again prove, for Apple, bigger is not always better.